sentinel-hub/eo-grow/docs/source/config-language.md

 ### Pipeline chains

 A typical configuration is a dictionary with pipeline parameters.
-However, it can also be a list of dictionaries.
-In this case each dictionary must contain parameters of a single pipeline.
+However, it can also be a list of pipeline-execution dictionaries that specify:
+- `pipeline_config`: a configuration for a single pipeline,
+- `pipeline_resources` (optional): a dictionary that is passed to `ray.remote` to configure which resources the main pipeline process will request from the cluster (see [here](https://docs.ray.io/en/latest/ray-core/api/doc/ray.remote_function.RemoteFunction.options.html) for options).
+The pipeline requests 1 CPU by default (and nothing else).

 The order of dictionaries defines the consecutive order in which pipelines will be run.
 Example:

 ```
 [
   {
+    "pipeline_config": {
       "pipeline": "FirstPipeline",
       "param1": "value1",
       ...
     },
+  },
   {
+    "pipeline_config": {
       "pipeline": "SecondPipeline",
       "param2": "value2",
       ...
+    },
+    "pipeline_resources": {"num_cpus": 2}
   },
   ...
 ]